jacky-ui/jacky-ui/README.md

 ### Recent Experience:

 <p>Currently, I serve as the Chief Technology Officer at TheOnePlan.
-In this role, I’m leading key tech initiatives, shaping our development strategy, and guiding the direction for innovative web solutions, all while working remotely on a contract basis.
+In this role, I’m leading key tech initiatives, shaping our development strategy, and guiding the direction for innovative web solutions.

 I’m also a Full Stack Developer at DuIt Web, where I design and build end-to-end web solutions that focus on performance, scalability, and delivering seamless user experiences.
 As a full stack developer, I’m involved in both the client and server-side development, ensuring each component integrates smoothly for optimal performance.